ahmz1833/Cross-Arch/README.md

 # Remove all cross-arch images
 docker images | grep cross-arch | awk '{print $3}' | xargs docker rmi
 ```

+## 🎓 Learning Guide

+If you are starting, here is the recommended path:

+1. **From MARS to GCC (MIPS Users)**

+   If you are coming from the MARS Simulator, things work slightly differently here.

+   - **MARS**: You run code directly.

+   - **Here**: You Assemble + Link then Run (Linux Emulation).

+   Navigate to `archs/mipsel/examples_mars`.
+These are example assembly codes which run in the **MARS simulator**.
+Then, you can navigate to `archs/mispel/examples` to see how standard MARS code is adapted for the **GNU Assembler** (gas).

+2. **Baremetal vs. Libc (AMD64 Users)**

+   Inside `archs/amd64/examples`, you will find two categories:

+   - **libc**: Uses standard C library functions (like printf, exit).
+Easier to write but requires the OS.

+   - **baremetal**: Pure assembly using Linux Syscalls (syscall).
+Closer to the hardware, no libraries attached.

+## Architecture Specific Notes and References

+You can explore in the `archs/` directory for architecture-specific notes, references, and examples.
+Also there is links to those in the [top](#-supported-architectures) of this README.

+Each architecture folder contains:
+- `README.md`: Architecture overview and specifics.
+- `examples/`: Sample assembly programs for that architecture.
+- `docs/`: Some of useful documents and references.
+- Something else...

 ## Will be added